-- 1. Holding a Bachelor's Degree or its equivalent from a University or College recognised by the Ministry of Education in the Kingdom of Bahrain - 2.
-The Bachelor's Degree Programme should be in the same speciality as the Master's Programme or a similar qualifying field according to the study plan of that speciality; otherwise, the student should pass a number of remedial courses approved by the University and specified by the Concerned Department. - 3.
-The student should be the holder of a Bachelor's Degree with a GPA of not less than Good or its equivalent. - 4.
-It is required for the applicant to any of the Master's Programme to have TOEFL certificate or its equivalent with the mark not less than 450.
-Otherwise, the student commits during the first year to study and pass two remedial courses taught in English as determined by the College.
-Exempted from this are students who pass the English placement test adopted by the University. - 5.
-The student should pass an interview conducted by a Committee in the Academic Department. - 6.
-The student should pass any tests conducted by the Academic Department when required. - 7.
-The student submits two recommendation letters, one of which is preferred to be from a faculty member from the University where the student has graduated. - 8.
-The applicant should have experience of not less than one year in a relevant professional field, except those obtaining a GPA of not less than Very Good or the equivalent, provided that the number of admitted applicants with this exception does not exceed 50% of the total number of students.
+- A. Holding a Bachelor's Degree or its equivalent from a University or College recognized by the Ministry of Education in the Kingdom of Bahrain - B. The bachelor's degree programme should be in the same speciality as the master programme or a similar qualifying field according to the study plan of that speciality; otherwise, the student should pass a number of remedial courses approved by the University and specified by the Concerned Department. - C. The applicant should be the holder of a Bachelor's Degree with a GPA of not less than Good or its equivalent to be admitted. - D. It is required for the applicant to any of the master's programmes to pass the English placement test adopted by the University or the applicant will have to provide a (TOEFL) score of (450) or equivalent.
+Otherwise, the student commits during the first year to study and pass two English remedial courses determined by the college, with a passing grade of 50%. - E. The applicant should pass an interview conducted by a committee in the Academic Department. - F. The applicant should pass any tests conducted by the Academic Department when required. - G. The applicant submits two recommendation letters one of which is preferred to be from an academic staff member from the University where the student has graduated. - H. The applicant should have experience of not less than one year in a relevant professional field, except those obtaining a GPA not less than Very Good or the equivalent, provided that the number of admitted applicants with this exception does not exceed 50% of the total number of students